-Our schedule for masses will be celebrated on Sundays at 9:00 am, 11:00 am, and at 5:00 pm.
+Our schedule for masses will be celebrated on Sundays at 9:00 am, 11:00 am, and at 5:00 pm; and on Wednesdays at 7:00pm.
 All of these celebrations will take place in The Chapel at Windermere on the Mount.

-Seating is limited.
 Attendance at Mass will require registration each week through Eventbrite (REGISTER FOR MASS HERE) or by calling the office for assistance.
-This is necessary to ensure compliance with the occupancy regulation and to notify those in attendance should a future outbreak occur.
 Once registered, please arrive early to check in.

 VACCINATION REQUIRED: Please be advised that it is now expected that those 12-years-old and older who are attending Mass at Christ the King University Parish be fully vaccinated.
 This is in alignment with King's University College's vaccine policy which we must follow.

 Children under the age of 12 must be accompanied by a vaccinated adult.